-To meet Pillar 2 requirements, the Group has established an Internal Capital Adequacy Assessment Process (ICAAP).
-The process will be refined progressively, taking into account changes in the Group's risk appetite, business strategies, stress test results, and market developments.
+To meet Pillar 2 requirements, the Group has established an Internal Capital Adequacy Assessment Process ("ICAAP").
+Capital adequacy assessments and plans, incorporating stress test results, are submitted annually to MAS.

-As part of enhanced public disclosures on risk profile and capital adequacy under Pillar 3, the Group has made additional disclosures in the 2008 annual report.
+As part of enhanced public disclosures on risk profile and capital adequacy under Pillar 3, the Group has made additional disclosures since 2008.
 Please refer to the OCBC Group Basel II Pillar 3 Market Disclosure section in the annual report for more information.